The Theory That Explains The Anger Of Our Political Moment

 Again, that book was written in 2013, two years before Trump ran for the presidency.
 But Kimmel argues that idea plays a big part in explaining how Trump won the presidency in the first place.
 Trump again and again drew attention to disappearing goods-producing jobs in auto factories and coal mines, saying that with his help, America could regain those lost opportunities.

 "These guys, their fathers, their grandfathers, their great-grandfathers, they all made a bet.
-The bet was, 'If I take this job in heavy industry, in the steel mill, auto factory, I can buy a house; I can support a family,' " Kimmel told NPR in late 2016.
+The bet was, 'If I take this job in heavy industry, in the steel mill, auto factory, I can buy a house; I can support a family,'" Kimmel told NPR in late 2016.

 "These guys, they made the same bet that their fathers and grandfathers made, and they lost the bet," as they watched those mills and factories close, he continued.